stashinskii/BSUIR.SystemRemoteLogger/README.md

 #### This solution provides ability of logging OS interactions in Windows (and API for Linux) through network protocols (TCP/IP).
 ###### Services API layer represented as cross-platform .NET Standard Library for Linux and Windows and may be used across any environments.

+###### Development process were managed by Trello.
+See /docs/DevelopmentProcess.docx folder to read report.

 Availible interactions to be logged:
 * Information about processes
 * Filesystem interactions